k8s4u/argocd-azdev-service-hook/README.md

-# argocd-azdev-service-hook
+# About
-Argo CD service hook extension for Azure DevOps
+Argo CD service hook extension for Azure DevOps.